Homer Price: Characters

 Flim-flam merchants and larger-than-life paraphernalia appear in several stories.
 One features a snake-oil salesman—Professor Atmos P. H. Ear—offloading an odorless, colorless, tasteless chemical called "Ever-So-Much-More-So" that when sprinkled on things, supposedly enhances everything, making a soft bed softer, a fast car faster, and so on.

 Many of the male residents of Centerburg share first names with classical figures; "Grandpa Hercules", "Uncle Ulysses", "Uncle Telemachus", and Homer himself.

 Miss Terwilliger is a comely and likeable spinster who loves to knit.
 Both the sheriff and Uncle "Telly" Telemachus want to marry Miss Terwilliger, but she is unable to decide which of them she likes better.
 Eventually the two suitors hold a contest to see who has the largest ball of string, with the winner getting to marry Miss Terwilliger.
 She ends up beating them both by secretly unwinding the string in her skirt when her formal collection of string runs out, but still marries Uncle Telly, who came in second.
 The sheriff, however, accepts his loss with dignity, as he was best man at their wedding and they will invite him to dinner every Thursday night.

 African-American characters appear in the books, portrayed benignly as ordinary citizens.
 During a centennial celebration of Centerburg, a chorus from the African Baptist Church provides vocal harmony for the show.
-A black boy wins $100 for finding a lost bracelet inside a doughnut, although he announces his find as "I gawt it!" and the illustration of this shows him wearing markedly tattered clothes.
+A black boy wins $100 for finding a lost bracelet inside a doughnut.